arav06/aws-fundies/aws-services-fundamentals.md

 Shared tenancy - Different customers are sharing the same hardware but are separated by a barrier so that they cannot access each other's data

-Dedicated Hosts - Dedicated physical servers for a single customer which will not be changed
+Dedicated Hosts - Dedicated physical servers for a single customer whose hardware will not be changed

 In dedicated hosts, a customer is the first and only one on the server and there will be no interchanging of hardware.
 YOU WILL BE THE ONLY ONE ON THAT SERVER.
 Helps in ensuring workload isolation and that you will always be on the same physical server